kevin-js18/National-Statistics/README.md

 # National-Statistics
-An analysis of US national statistics for the last 10 years, through visualization.
+An analysis of US national statistics through visualization.

 All visualizations are split into 5 categories: